-This autumn, Palazzo Strozzi in Florence will host a major exhibition by Jeff Koons opening on 2 October 2021.
-Curated by Arturo Galansino and Joachim Pissarro, the exhibition will bring to Florence a wide selection of the most celebrated works by Jeff Koons who, from the mid-70s to the present day, has forged a reputation as one of the most important and controversial figures in the contemporary art world.
+From 2 October 2021, Palazzo Strozzi in Florence hosts a major exhibition by Jeff Koons.
+Curated by Arturo Galansino and Joachim Pissarro, the exhibition brings to Florence a wide selection of the most celebrated works by Jeff Koons who, from the mid-70s to the present day, has forged a reputation as one of the most important and controversial figures in the contemporary art world.

 The creator of works that have entered our collective imagination due to their ability to merge the academic with popular culture through their references to art history and allusions to the world of consumer society, Jeff Koons has found a key principle in the idea of “shine” for his innovative sculptures and installations, which set out to question our relationship with reality but also the very concept of a work of art.
 The American artist’s works place the observer before a mirror in which they can at once see themselves within their environment and thus experience affirmation.
 As Jeff Koons puts it: “The job of the artist is to make a gesture and really show people what their potential is.
 It’s not about the object, and it’s not about the image; it’s about the viewer.
 That’s where the art happens.”